dbrussee/B2/README.md

 ---

 ## `askValue`
 The B library `askValue` method is NOT defined inside the B library domain.
-This was done because it was meant to be used very commonly, so it made sense to make the actual method simple to implement.
+This was done because it was meant to be used frequently, so it made sense to make the actual method simple to implement.

 General Syntax:<br>
 `askValue(msg, prompt, [value], [title], [callback], [height], [width])`